Feng Shui Consultant in Valletta, Malta. Feng Shui of Valletta and Malta

 Food and drink

 Malta, surrounded by the Mediterranean, is in a great location for healthy produce and lifestyle.
 Naturally, food and eating are a big part of life here.
-Local trattorias serve Italian infused food and homemade goat’s cheese, rabbit stew, a traditional Maltese dish and local Cabernet.
+Local trattorias serve Italian-infused food and homemade goat’s cheese, rabbit stew, a traditional Maltese dish and local Cabernet.

 Energy flow in Valletta

 Renzo Piano (designed Shard in London), designed City Gate inspired by Maltese architecture which offers a meeting place, open-air theatre which attract activity and channels the buzz of city walls, palazzos and churches.
-Meander through alleyways and passages of Valletta to discover colourful locations as a multitude of shops, bars and eateries.
-The main traffic flow happens on Republic Street which is largely pedestrianised avenue of shops and cafes running between Fort St Elmo (where Ottomans were repelled in 1565) and City Gate.
+Meander through alleyways and passages of Valletta to discover colourful locations such as a multitude of shops, bars and eateries.
+The main traffic flow happens on Republic Street, which is a largely pedestrianised avenue of shops and cafes running between Fort St Elmo (where Ottomans were repelled in 1565) and City Gate.

 Landmarks in Valletta

-Visit Upper Barrakka Gardens to watch cannons blast the Noon Day Gun salute which is an old fisherman’s ritual and panoramic views of the harbour.
+Visit Upper Barrakka Gardens to watch cannons blast the Noon Day Gun salute, which is an old fisherman’s ritual, and panoramic views of the harbour.

 Feng shui of Malta